stevenull/admintools/README.md

 1. Extract stevo_admintools

+2. Add Webhooks in shared/config.lua

+3. Add Roles to be pinged in shared/config.lua

-2. Place 'start stevo_moneywash' into your server cfg
+4. Place 'start stevo_moneywash' into your server cfg

-3. Restart your server
+5. Restart your server

 ## Support